lukso-network/docs/docs/faq/network/blockchain-architecture.md

 ## What EVM Protocol Upgrades are live on LUKSO?

-The LUKSO Mainnet is up to date with [every Ethereum fork](https://ethereum.org/en/history/) until Shanghai, which was released in 2023.
-Except for Shapella (Capella and Shanghai), all upgrades were integrated within the mainnet launch.
+The LUKSO Mainnet is up to date with [every Ethereum fork](https://ethereum.org/en/history/) until Shanghai and Capella.
+All upgrades, except for Shapella (Capella and Shanghai), were integrated within the mainnet launch on block `0`.
+Shapella got activated at block `1687969198` on 28th June 2023.

 ## Why is client diversity so important?